-Johns Hopkins University faculty who have taught affiliated courses or have served in an advisory capacity
+Johns Hopkins University faculty who have taught affiliated courses, engaged in joint research, or served in an advisory capacity

 Giovanna Maria Dora Dore

 "Stable democracies require a moderate level of peaceful citizen participation between elections, otherwise governments become unaccountable..."

 Founding Director and Wagley Professor of Biomedical Ethics, Johns Hopkins Berman Institute

 "We spend a lot of time in bioethics responding to specific new advances and also... how to think about new technologies in a societal context."

 Society of Black Alumni Presidential Professor and Professor of History and SNF Agora Institute

 "To limit or repeal the Fourteenth Amendment is to reject its democratic spirit, a spirit of expansive inclusion free of racism, anti-Semitism, political cronyism, or other narrowing prejudices."